PharmEcology® Provides Disposal Guidelines for the 2015-2016 Flu Vaccines

 - Posted: November 02, 2015

-Rely on our Sustainable Pharmacy® solutions to deliver environmentally sound management of both hazardous and non-hazardous pharmaceutical waste.
+Rely on our comprehensive solutions to deliver environmentally sound management of both hazardous waste pharmaceuticals and NIOSH hazardous drug handling.

 About Us